treeWater/genesis-starter-theme-1/README.md

 Browsersync is also included - edit the `url` variable included within the `/tasks/config.js` file to let BrowserSync know the local vhost in use, then use `gulp server` to initialize.

-When running `gulp` or `gulp server`, changes to the `/assets/` directory will be immediately picked up and the files dealt with in the following ways:
+When running `gulp` or `gulp serve`, changes to the `/assets/` directory will be immediately picked up and the files dealt with in the following ways:

 * Changes to .scss files (including partials) will result in a `style.css` file and `style.css.map` being generated in the theme folder.
 * Changes to .js files will trigger concatenation and sourcemap generation, resulting in a `theme.js` file being output inside the `/js/` directory.